Ivanco21/Batch-worker-for-nanoCAD/README.md

 # Batch worker for nanoCAD
-batch processing of .dwg files in nanoCAD use command "BatchWorker" for start work
+batch processing of .dwg files in nanoCAD

+Use command "BatchWorker" for start work

 1. Select folder
 2. Select move